-The translator is a programming language processor that translates a program written in high level or assembly language program to machine-understandable low-level machine language without loosing the functionality of the code.
+The translator is a programming language processor that converts a high-level or assembly language program to machine-understandable low-level machine language without sacrificing the code's functionality.

 Purpose of Computer Language Translator

-The main purpose of the translator is to make the machine understand the program written in a high-level language.
+The main purpose of the translator is to make the machine understand the program written in a low/assembly/high-level language.

 There are 3 types of computer language translators: They are:

-The compiler is the language translator program that translates code written in a human-readable language like high-level language to low-level computer language either assembly language, machine code, or object code, and finally creates an executable program.
+The compiler is a language translator program that converts code written in a human-readable language, such as high-level language, to a low-level computer language, such as assembly language, machine code, or object code, and then produces an executable program.

 In the process of creating an executable file, the compiler goes into various phases like Lexical Analysis, Syntax Analysis, Semantic Analysis, Intermediate Representation(IR) Generation,(Intermediate Representation)IR Optimization, Code Generation, and Optimization.